soltran/team-management/README.md

    npx expo start
    ```

+5. Login with the following credentials:

+   - Username: `admin`
+   - Password: `adminpass`

-5. Use the Expo Go app on your mobile device to scan the QR code, or run on an emulator.
+6. Use the Expo Go app on your mobile device to scan the QR code, or run on an emulator.

 **NOTE: Right now, only the web version is working. iOS and Android versions are coming soon.**